oale444/liri-node-app/README.md

 A backend command line app that utilizes Twitter and Spotify APIs.
 Built using jQuery, npms, node, and api keys.

-To install run npm install and don't forget to add your own api keys to the ".env "file.
+To install run npm install and don't forget to add your own api keys to the ".env" file you created!

 # Commands
 <!-- For searching spotify requests  -->